Qarj/WebImblaze-Selenium/README.md

 5. Important - Run Chrome at least once and choose whether you want it to be the default browser or not.
 You can then close it or leave it open.
 If you don't do this, then it will hang when you try to run a test with ChromeDriver.

-6. You can check that it all works by running the Selenium self test.
-You should see Chrome open twice and run a quick test.
-The first time will be using Selenium Server Standalone.
-The second time will be using ChromeDriver directly without Selenium Server Standalone.
+6. You can check that it works by running an example:
     ```
-    perl webinject.pl selftest/selenium.xml
+    perl webinject.pl examples/selenium.xml
     ```

+    or using Selenium Server

+    ```
+    perl webinject.pl examples/selenium.xml --driver chrome
+    ```

-### Mac - (only supports driving Chrome directly without Selenium Server)
+### Mac - (currently only supports driving Chrome directly without Selenium Server)

 1. Install Chrome, run it and decide whether you want it to be the default browser or not.